Dhivya-Prabhu-K/Efficient_third_order_iterative_algorithms/README.md

 ## Overview

-This repository contains **MATLAB codes** for the numerical comparison of four iterative algorithms used to compute the zeros of special functions.
+This repository contains **MATLAB codes** for the numerical comparison of some iterative algorithms used to compute the zeros of special functions.

 The comparisons are performed for:
 - Bessel functions